Years published: 1999, 2001, 2004, 2019, 2023

 Primary ACC of the breast is extremely rare, representing less than one percent of all breast cancers (0.1 %).
 This form of ACC primarily occurs in females.
 In the few reported cases among males, disease presentation and course have been similar to that seen in affected females.
 This malignancy tends to become apparent during mid to late adulthood.

 ACC of the cervix typically becomes apparent after menopause.
 However, there are a few reports of the disease in younger females.

-In individuals with ACC of the salivary glands, physical examination may reveal the presence of a hard fixed mass, and certain neurologic symptoms, such as facial numbness, weakness, or pain due to involvement of particular nerves.
-In some cases, a diagnostic technique may be performed in which a thin, hollow needle is used to withdraw small samples of tissue from the salivary glands (fine-needle biopsy).
+In individuals with ACC of the salivary glands, physical examination may reveal the presence of a hard fixed mass, and certain neurologic symptoms, such as facial numbness, weakness or pain due to involvement of particular nerves.
+In some patients, a diagnostic technique may be performed in which a thin, hollow needle is used to withdraw small samples of tissue from the salivary glands (fine-needle biopsy).